RCPCH EQIP privacy notice

 How long do we keep hold of your information for?

 Where you have opted out we shall suppress your details.
 For all other records we will retain in line with the College retention policy.
-Original applications for the collaboration will be retained for 6 years from the end of the programme if successful and if unsuccessful for six months from completion of the application process.
+Original applications for the collaboration will be retained for 6 years from the end of the programme if successful and if unsuccessful for one year from completion of the application process.

 Records relating to the organising of collaborative events will be retained for three years and enquiries and promotional correspondence relating to the collaborative will be retained for one year.
 Material produced by the event will be retained until the end of the programme and then considered for permanent preservation if of historical interest.